cairo-book/cairo-book/src/ch11-07-inlining-in-cairo.md

 - `ret` resets the value of `fp` to the value prior to the `call` instruction, and jump back and continue the execution of the code following the call instruction.

 We can now decompose how these instructions are executed to understand what this code does:
-- `call rel 3`: this instruction updates the PC and the `fp` to 3 and executes the instrution at this location, which is `3	call rel 9`.
+- `call rel 3`: this instruction updates the PC and the `fp` to 3 and executes the instruction at this location, which is `3	call rel 9`.
 - `call rel 9` updates the PC and the `fp` to 9 and executes the instruction at this location.
 - `[ap + 0] = 2, ap++`: `ap` stands for Allocation Pointer, which points to the first memory cell that has not been used by the program so far.
 This means we store the value `2` in `[ap - 1]`, as we applied `ap++` at the end of the line.
 Then, we go to the next line which is `ret`.
 - `ret`: resets the value of `fp` and jump back to the line after `call rel 9`, so we go to line 4.